OthankQ/100-days-of-code/r1-log.md

 ### R2D90

 Installed DB browser and practiced SQL on real life database.
 Brushed upon basic Python syntax to refresh myself.

+### R2D91

+Wrote some simple Python game functions where users can play dice rolling game, coin flipping games, roulette and card picking game with a call and a betting amount as parameters.